MariaExtrella/QATestTheAgileMonkeys/README.md

         return config;
       }

-so that when any environment is set, the 'Dev' environment whould set by default.
+so that when any environment is set, the 'Dev' environment is set by default.

-To set the value of 'env', I have introduce this line in the java calss [TestRunner.java](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestRunner.java):
+To set the value of 'env', this line is introduced in the java calss [TestRunner.java](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/TestRunner.java):

     @Karate.Test
     Karate testUsers() {
     	System.setProperty("karate.env", "prod");   // set the environment to test

-In this example, I am testing the 'Pro' environment and so the http url will have the value configured in the [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js):
+In this example,the 'Pro' environment it is testing, so the http url has the value configured in the [karate-config.js](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/karate-config.js):

     } else if (env == 'prod') {   // set the http URL for the prod environment config.httpUrl = 'https://pnbbxqm2y9.execute-api.eu-west-1.amazonaws.com/test-qa-estrella-prod';